 We will give notice of your application to the Police and the Licensing Standards Officer and consult with them regarding your application.

-We will also place notice of your application on the Councils website, including particulars relating to your application such as the personal details of the applicant, the location or premises relating to the application and also details of the event you intend to be licensed.
+We will also place notice of your application on the pending occasional licence page, including particulars relating to your application such as the personal details of the applicant, the location or premises relating to the application and also details of the event you intend to be licensed.
 Any member of the public has the right to make comments in relation to the application.

 If your application is deemed non-contentious, we should be able to grant your licence without referring the decision to the Licensing Board.
 'Non-contentious' means any application which has not resulted in any objections or representations, where the applicant has no criminal convictions, and where there is no conflict with the Statement of Licensing policy.
 Contentious applications will be required to be determined by the Licensing Board.